An open API service indexing awesome lists of open source software.

 ## Introduction

-`python-jamf` is a Python 3 module to access the Jamf Pro Classic API.
+`python-jamf` is a Python 3 library to access the Jamf Pro Classic API.
+It also comes with the CLI tool, `jctl`.
 The Classic API is a tool for programmatic access to data on a Jamf Pro server to allow integrations with other utilities or systems.
 The concept behind it is to have a class or simply a collection of data (variables) and methods (functions) that maps directly to the API (https://example.com:8443/api).

 ### What are `python-jamf` and `jctl`?

-Originally, it was a "patch" project that was focused on patch management including installer package management, patch management, including assigning package to patch definition, updating versions, version release branching (i.e. development, testing, production), and scripting and automation.
-Later, it was split into two projects.
-The main project, `python-jamf`, is a python library that allows [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on about 50 Jamf records using Jamf Pro Classic API and [jps-api-wrapper](https://pypi.org/project/jps-api-wrapper/).
+`python-jamf` is a Python library that allows [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on about 50 Jamf records using the Classic API and [jps-api-wrapper](https://pypi.org/project/jps-api-wrapper/).
 It includes keychain support for Jamf Pro credentials using the [keyring](https://github.com/jaraco/keyring) library.
-You can install python-jamf using [PyPi](https://pypi.org/project/python-jamf/).
+We are slowly adding newer Jamf Pro API support.
+You can install python-jamf and `jctl` using [PyPi](https://pypi.org/project/python-jamf/).

 ### Supported Jamf Records

-Currently, the `python-jamf` supports about 50 Jamf records like Buildings, Categories, Computers, OSXConfigurationProfiles, and Policies for example.
-The records that `python-jamf` support are very similar and so the code that works with them is almost identical.
-That means that if learn how to work with one record type, you now know how to work with almost all of them.
+Currently, the `python-jamf` and `jctl` support about 50 Jamf records like Buildings, Categories, Computers, OSXConfigurationProfiles, and Policies.
+The supported records are very similar to each other and so if learn how to work with one record type, you will know how to work with almost all of them.

 Each record is a generic Python object and most functionality comes from the parent Record class.
 Objects do not have member variables for Jamf data.
 All Jamf Pro data is stored as a Python dictionary that is accessed with the data() method.
 All lists of records are subclasses of the Records class.